Simple Guide To Building An Email Marketing Guide For Your Small Business

 How to build an email marketing list for your small business

-Remember those forms we talked about earlier?
-One tactic for building an email database is ensuring you use them in the best places.
+One tactic for building an email database is ensuring you use smart forms in the best places.
 Like, for instance, your homepage or other high-traffic areas that customers will go to.

 But you need an offer.
 You can’t just put in a form asking for an email without offering anything in return.
 Customers want to know why they should give you their email, which could be anything from: